Yashkatiyar24/Fingisht.ai/replit.md

    - Copy the deployed backend URL

 2. **Update Frontend Configuration**:
-   - Update `frontend/lib/backend.ts` or create a config for the deployed backend URL
+   - Open `frontend/.env` and update `VITE_CLIENT_TARGET` to your deployed backend URL
+   - Restart the frontend workflow to apply changes
    - Test the frontend connects to the deployed backend

 3. **Configure Clerk Webhook**: